outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - not showing potential to think
           - not showing empathy
           - showing too much weakness
-          - condemning the enemy (saying everything about their group is wrong without acknowledging counterexamples)
+          - condemning the enemy (saying everything about their group is negative when it's not, without acknowledging any counterexamples)
         - not focusing on solutions or thinking

     - add to solution automation workflow implementation workflows